jbarbaro/RCourse/chapter2.md

 # Print index_one

-#Index the column Petal.Width from iris using the column name using square bracket notation, assign it to a variable named index_two
+#Index the column Petal.Width from iris with the column name using square bracket notation, assign it to a variable named index_two

 # Print index_two